perladvent/perldotcom/content/article/_pub_2004_01_23_macglue.md

       "perl-mac-apps",
       "scripting"
    ],
-   "image" : null,
-   "authors" : [
+   "description" : " Thanks to the popularity of Mac OS X, the new iBook, and the PowerBook G4, it's no longer uncool to talk about owning an Apple.
+Longtime Mac devotees have now been joined by longtime Unix devotees and pretty much...", "thumbnail" : "/images/_pub_2004_01_23_macglue/111-mac_glue.gif", "authors" : [
       "simon-cozens",
       "chris-nandor"
    ],
-   "draft" : null,
    "slug" : "/pub/2004/01/23/macglue.html",
-   "date" : "2004-01-23T00:00:00-08:00",
-   "title" : "Introducing Mac::Glue",
+   "title" : "Introducing Mac::Glue"
-   "thumbnail" : "/images/_pub_2004_01_23_macglue/111-mac_glue.gif",
-   "description" : " Thanks to the popularity of Mac OS X, the new iBook, and the PowerBook G4, it's no longer uncool to talk about owning an Apple.
-Longtime Mac devotees have now been joined by longtime Unix devotees and pretty much..."
 }